The Petrus Community Privacy Notice

 - Information on adaptations, applications, transfer requests, etc.

-Petrus Community also collects special categories of personal data, including:
+Petrus Community also collects special category information, including:

-Understanding the diversity of our service users is very important to help us work towards providing homes and services that meet everyone’s needs.
+Understanding the diversity of our customers is very important to help us work towards providing homes and services that meet everyone’s needs.

 If you feel uncomfortable providing this information, you can say no.